-By 16, Tommy’s platelet count fully recovered, and given what felt like a second chance, he used money earned from acting to found Childhood Cancer Society.
+By 16, Tommy’s platelet count fully recovered, and given what felt like a second chance, he used money earned from acting to found the Childhood Cancer Society.

 FROM OUR FOUNDER

 I’m Tommy Head, founder and CEO of Childhood Cancer Society, a volunteer-run 501(c)(3) non-profit organization.
-From a young age I have always felt a strong motivation to help people; your visiting our website shows me that you are the same and I welcome your support.
+From a young age, I have always felt a strong motivation to help people; your visiting our website shows me that you are the same, and I welcome your support.

 It seems like just yesterday that my hematologist was giving my family news that would forever change our lives for the worse.
-Today I am founder of Childhood Cancer Society & Adventure Ted; a professional actor/author; a NYU Stern Graduate; a friend and loved one to many; and I’m just getting started.
+Today I am the founder of Childhood Cancer Society & Adventure Ted; a professional actor/author; an NYU Stern Graduate; a friend and loved one to many; and I’m just getting started.
 My life’s work is to touch the lives of as many people as possible and to show those who are struggling that some things cannot be quantified, and the power of hope is one of those things.

 Thank you for your support.
 Together, we can truly make a difference in the lives of these children & their families.